 As long as the internet exists people will always be searching for solutions to their problems, ideas for their next vacation, reviews of products they want to buy or simply good content to read.
 Search engines are their key tool for finding these things, and they won’t be able to find them unless your site has the content a search engine needs to detect it.

-It doesn’t matter what search engine they use.
+It doesn’t matter what search engine people use.
 The purpose of each and every search engine out there is to provide the user with the most accurate and relevant results possible.
 The reason Google is so successful is that it consistently finds the most relevant results and is constantly being improved.

 It is your job as a website owner to post content that appeals to users and to search engine queries as being the most relevant for your target audience.
 The search engine is a portal between you and your users or customers, and it is your friend when you use it correctly.
-This may mean making certain text bold, naming images correctly, and making sure the page URL induces important key words and so on.
+This may mean making certain text bold, naming images correctly, and making sure the page URL induces important keywords and so on.

 Some may argue that quality content is the way to go and that it replaces SEO.
 But even quality content sometimes may not be enough, especially when it doesn’t meet the desired search engine criteria.
 Even if you have a lot of dedicated users, you’re going to be lower in a Google search due to lack of consistency with its SEO requirements.